-On 3 February 2020, Standard & Poor's issued the Company's Insurer Financial Strength Rating at A, under its global insurance industry rating methodology.
+On 20 January 2021, Standard & Poor's reaffirmed the Company's Insurer Financial Strength Rating at A (Strong) (3 February 2020: A), under its global insurance industry rating methodology.

-INSURANCE CONTRACT LIABILITIES 3
+3 INSURANCE CONTRACT LIABILITIES

 Insurance contracts are defined as those containing significant insurance risk at the inception of the contract.
 Once a contract has been classified as an insurance contract, it remains an insurance contract for the remainder of its lifetime, even if the insurance risk reduces significantly during the period.
 The Company has determined that all pet insurance policies are insurance contracts.